 When you or your doctor submit evidence to the plan in support of an exception request, the plan must notify you of its decision no later than 72 hours from the time it receives the supporting information from your doctor or 24 hours from the time it receives the supporting information from your doctor if your case is "expedited" due to an urgent health condition.

-The most common situations in which members may request an exception include:
+The most common situations in which Medicare plan members may request a formulary exception include:

 - The member is using a drug on their plan's formulary that is removed during the plan year for reasons other than safety and there is no other drug on the plan's formulary that the member can use;